-The Illawarra and Southern Practice Research Network (ISPRN) was originally established with a Primary Health Care Research Evaluation and Development Strategy Research Capacity Building Initiative grant from the Department of Health and Ageing in 2011 and is now supported by the University of Wollongong’s Graduate Medicine (GMISPRN is a member research group of the Health Impacts Research Cluster (HIRC) which sits within the Faculty of Science, Medicine and Health (SMAH) at the University of Wollongong.
+The Illawarra and Southern Practice Research Network (ISPRN) was originally established with a Primary Health Care Research Evaluation and Development Strategy Research Capacity Building Initiative grant from the Department of Health and Ageing in 2011 and is now supported by the University of Wollongong’s Graduate School of Medicine (GSMISPRN is a member research group of the Health Impacts Research Cluster (HIRC) which sits within the Faculty of Science, Medicine and Health (SMAH) at the University of Wollongong.
 The HIRC’s aim is to improve the health of whole communities by research that informs and transforms clinical practice and health policy.
 HIRC brings together researchers from a wide range of disciplines to address the complex challenges that impinge on the health of communities.
 HIRC research includes investigating new initiatives in interdisciplinary care, identifying areas of high need for services and novel approaches to understanding chronic disease and its management.

 The General Practice Academic Unit (GPAU)